arunrajeie/ResearchPaper1/README.md

 Please Download the MSR-ACTION3D DATASET FROM THE LINK BELOW https://www.uow.edu.au/~jz960/datasets/MSRAction3D.html (requires password to open the file)

-O## This Matlab Source code is based on the paper Titled,
+## This Matlab Source code is based on the paper Titled,
 ## "Online action recognition from RGB-D cameras based on reduced basis decomposition"
 ## written by Muniandi Arunraj, Andy Srinivasan, A. Vimala Juliet
 ## [Paper Link:](https://link.springer.com/article/10.1007/s11554-018-0778-8)